saramic/learning/angular/ANGULAR_COMPLETE_GUIDE_COURSE.md

 - `*ngFor` and `*ngIf` structural directives for older projects
 - more components and passing values up and down
 - using model to store types
+- all components are directives with templates - but ngModel is a special directive to do 2 way binding with inputs for example
 - 🔜 52 Using Directives & two-way-bindings

 ## Fri 26 July